ladislav-zezula/StormLib/README.md

 4. Choose "Rebuild"
 5. The result libraries are in `.\bin\Win32` and `.\bin\x64`

-Note that you can also build the library using newer toolset, such as v143. to do that, you need to retarget the projects.
+Note that you can also build the library using newer toolset, such as v143.
+To do that, you need to retarget the projects.
 Right-click on the solution, then choose "Retarget solution" and pick your desired toolset version.

 ### Windows (Visual Studio 2008)
 1. Download the latest release of StormLib